ezflashiv/EZ-Flash-IV-Client-2014/MP3-Streaming-from-FreeBSD-server.md

 This setup assumes you need to serve one or more channels with single/multiple streams in each.

-### User
+### User & Group

-- Add User with home directory that is going to run services and manage configurations
+Add User with home directory that is going to run services and manage configurations
 ```
 pw groupadd icecast && pw useradd icecast -g icecast -m
 ```

-- Define following file structure:
+Define following file structure:
 ```
 /home/icecast/
 ├─┬ channels/